 If you are a vulnerable person and don’t have the support you need, please tell us.

-Our volunteers will be able to signpost you to the help you need.
+Our volunteers will signpost you to the help you need.
 We may also be able to help you directly.

 People over 70 and those with underlying health conditions are at increased risk of severe illness from coronavirus.